In This Article

 What are The Dyes Made of?

 Are there really any truly safe dyes for lashes?
 We, unfortunately, have to answer this question in the negative.
 Even Lynn Shulman, an owner of a spa in Toronto which specializes in purely organic treatments had this to say: “I get calls all the time from people looking for natural-formula eyelash tinting.
-But it doesn’t exist.
+But is eyelash tinting safe?
+How often eyelash tint?
 If a dye is going to deposit color, it will have chemicals.”

 Is It Ever Safe to Dye Eyelashes?